top of page

-Welcome to our third installment on “How to Build a Root Cellar”.
+Welcome to my third installment on “How to Build a Root Cellar”.
 We are now moving on to building the walls and are getting a true feel for the space this building will give us for our family’s food storage.
 While cinderblocks may look like Legos there is far more involved in placing them than you would think.

 First, we placed our cinderblocks (bricks) where we wanted our walls to go.